HR policies

 8 – Termination of employment contract

-It is also worth including a statement on what will happen to individual annual leave allowances when their employment is terminated.
+It is also worth including a statement on what will happen to individual annual leave allowances when employment is terminated.
 And you’ll need to align this with your employment contracts.

 • Allow them to take the remaining time off they've accrued during their notice period

-Annual leave policy – free template
+Free annual leave policy template

 As you’ve probably now realised, there’s more to an annual leave policy than meets the eye.